Most students must take the Math Placement Test before taking their first math course

 Need help deciding whether Mathematics is the major you want to declare?
 You're invited to meet with a Mathematics Adviser at any time to ask questions and explore various options.
 If you're thinking of declaring the major, we encourage you to do so as soon as possible in order to establish a plan of study.

 The department has programs leading to the B.A. and B.S. in Mathematics, B. S. in Applied Mathematics, B. S. in Statistics, and the B.A. in Education (elementary and secondary).
 We also offer combined majors with Biology, Chemistry (for secondary education), Computer Science, Economics, and Physics (for secondary education).
 A General Studies major is designed for students who want to focus their studies across courses and departments of their choosing.
 Minors are available in Mathematics and Secondary Education.
 The mathematics department also offers an accelerated B.S.-M.S. option.
 For detailed information about each of these options, see Majors and Minors.
 If you have any questions, or if you need help deciding which option is for you, make an appointment with a Mathematics Adviser.

-Students interested in declaring a BS in Math, Applied Math, or Math/Computer Science should use these interactive forms to help sketch out a plan of study.
+Students interested in declaring a BS in Math, Applied Math, Math/Computer Science, or Statistics, or a BA in Math should use the Interactive Plan of Study Form to help sketch out a plan of study.
 For all other majors, there is also a generic plan of study form available online or in paper form at

 the math office.
 We encourage students to